mahrukh21/websites-bruh/README.md

 # websites-bruh
-this repo j only has websites nothing more end of the discussion
+this repo j only has websites. nothing more end of the discussion